TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 TypoScript as used in TYPO3 TypoScript templates (and not in TSconfig).

-For explanations about the syntax of TypoScript itself, please refer to the "TypoScript Syntax and In-Depth Study" manual.
+For explanations about the syntax of TypoScript itself, please refer to the :ref:`"TypoScript Syntax and In-Depth Study" <t3tssyntax:start>` manual.

-This version is updated for TYPO3 CMS version 6.2.
+This version is updated for TYPO3 CMS version 7.1.

 .. _what-s-new: